-The Gabonese passport currently ranks on the 83rd place according to the Guide passport index.
-It provides visa-free access to 57 countries.
-The Passport Ranking has dropped from 72nd in 2006 to the current ranking.
-Gabonese passport holders have visa-free access and visas on arrival to countries such as Indonesia, Philippines, Singapore, Ghana and Iran.
-Gabonese citizens do however require a visa to enter 169 destinations in the world such as China, Japan, Russia, the United States and the entire European Union.
+The Gabonese passport is currently ranked 86th place on the Guide Passport Index.
+It provides visa-free access to 57 destinations.
+Gabonese passport holders have visa-free access and visas on arrival to countries such as Philippines, Singapore, and Ghana.
+Gabonese citizens do however require a visa to enter 172 destinations in the world such as China, Japan, Russia, the United States and the entire European Union.
 This high visa requirement results in a low mobility score.

 The Gabonese Republic is a former French colony.
 Located in Central Africa it consists of 9 provinces.
 It borders Equatorial Guinea, Cameroon and the Republic of the Congo.
 The most important provinces are Estuaire, Haut Ogooué and Ogooué-Maritime.
 The nation is the 30th largest country in Africa with a surface area of 267,667 square kilometers.
 This makes it one of the smaller sized countries of the continent.
 Its climate is tropical being always hot and humid.
 Its geography is characterized by a narrow coast plain, savannah and hills in the interior.